 Our Portal in Brooklyn is located in the Navy Yard at the New Lab.
 The New Lab is an interdisciplinary space designed to support entrepreneurs working in emerging technologies such as robotics, artificial intelligence, and connected devices.

-Our Portal in Washington DC is located at the U.S. Holocaust Memorial Museum.
-The Portal is a part of the Museum's exhibition Genocide: The Threat Continues, which focuses on the efforts of the Museum’s Simon-Skjodt Center for the Prevention of Genocide to bring attention to the people and places at risk today for genocide and other mass atrocities.
+We placed a Portal at the U.S. Holocaust Memorial Museum from December 2016 to March 2017 as part of their exhibition, Genocide: The Threat Continues, which focused on the efforts of the Museum’s Simon-Skjodt Center for the Prevention of Genocide to bring attention to the people and places at risk today for genocide and other mass atrocities.

 Our Portal in Amman, Jordan is at 3Dmena, an advanced technologies incubator, social innovation hub, and founding partner of Fab Lab Irbid and Refugee Open Ware (ROW).